leoraclet/leoraclet/README.md

 ## 👨‍💻  About Me !

 Hi 👋 !
 My name is Leo, and I'm a french engineering student in first year at **Télécom Saint-Etienne**, in France 🇫🇷 .
-I'm particularly interested in computer science and cybersecurity.
+I'm particularly interested in computer science and cybersecurity 🖥️.

 Meanwhile, I also develop things on my free time, mostly in **C / C++** and **Python**, but I always use and learn new tools and skills.

 ## 📭  Contact